klembot/twinejs/README.md

 Run `npm install` at the top level of the directory to install all goodies.

+You need [Grunt](http://gruntjs.com) to continue.
+Run `npm install -g grunt-cli` (you need to have root privileges to achieve this task)

 ### BUILDING

 Run `grunt` to perform a basic build, including creating documentation in doc/;